 All lectures are streamed live on the internet and recorded for you to replay at any point.
-You are required to attend Bristol for examinations and for four one-week teaching blocks that are spread throughout the course.
+There are four week-long teaching blocks that are spread throughout the course.
 You will have two week-long teaching blocks a year (one in around Autumn and one around Spring) if you are studying part-time.
 You are encouraged to attend in-person but this is not mandatory.
-Otherwise, weekly lectures are delivered online meaning you can take the course from home or work, and exams will be held online.
+Otherwise, weekly lectures are delivered online meaning you can take the programme from home or work, and exams will be held online.

 Please visit our programme catalogue for full details of the structure and unit content.

 You must have a UK Doctorate in Clinical Psychology or Counselling Psychology (or international equivalent recognised by the BPS) and registration as a practitioner psychologist with the Health and Care Professions Council (HCPC).
 In addition, applicants with a Counselling Psychology doctorate must demonstrate Generic Competencies in Clinical Neuropsychology.